-The ADGA DNA Typing program includes pursuing parentage questions discovered through participation in the ADGA Voluntary Random Sampling Program.
+The ADGA DNA Typing program includes pursuing parentage questions discovered through participation in ADGA's sampling programs.

 If either or both the sire or dam listed on the registration/recordation does not qualify as parents, then further samples must be submitted to determine the correct parentage and the registration or recordation certificate will be changed to list the correct parentage.
 The full trio (buck offspring, sire and dam) is typed at ADGA's expense.